awendt/gh-cleanup-notifications/README.md

 $ gh cleanup-notifications --verbose --dry-run --config-file dependabot.json | ts
 ```

-To make easier to author such files, a [JSON schema is included in the repo](./schemas/).
+To make it easier to author such files, a [JSON schema is included in the repo](./schemas/).